*Updated May 13th, 2025

 • Assign an adjuster

-• Review whether collision coverage or property damage liability applies
+• Review whether collision coverage, collision, or property damage liability applies

 Filing Your Insurance Claim

-The total loss claim process has several steps before settlement.
+The claim process for a totaled vehicle involves several important steps before you receive a settlement.

 Required Documentation